raphael-proust/raphael-proust.github.io/games/games-and-blockchains.md

 ## Guaranteed scarcity

-The code of CardCoin™ can guarantee some level of scarcity of some chards.
+The code of CardCoin™ can guarantee some level of scarcity of some cards.
 For example, Wizzies of the Blocky Shores™ can publish a set of new cards that contain a no-reprint flag.
 This no-reprint flag renders invalid any future operation that would introduce the same cards.